CharonSSS/RSS-Origin/README.md

 (In case you are new to KSP, dependencies of RSS are: [Module Manager](https://forum.kerbalspaceprogram.com/index.php?/topic/50533-*), [Kopernicus](https://forum.kerbalspaceprogram.com/index.php?/topic/200143-*), [RSS-Textures](https://forum.kerbalspaceprogram.com/index.php?/topic/177216-*), [KSP Community Fixes](https://forum.kerbalspaceprogram.com/index.php?/topic/204002-*))

+### Important note：
+#### Check if you have the mod "KSPCommunityFixes" installed.
+If yes, turn the option "Maneuver Tool" off in your gameplay settings.
+If you don't follow this step, you "may" experience a extremely laggy gameplay once you are inflight.

 Highly recommend:
 - [Principia](https://forum.kerbalspaceprogram.com/topic/162200-*)
 - [Realism Overhaul](http://forum.kerbalspaceprogram.com/index.php?/topic/155700-122-realism-overhaul-v1150-05262017/)